My Teeth Don’t Hurt - How Do I Know I Have a Cavity?

 Third stage

 The final stage is when the cavity reaches the pulp of the tooth where the nerves are located.
 This progression of cavity process is usually painful, patients can experience infection around the affected tooth.
-At this point, the options to restore the tooth are most likely to perform the Root canal therapy (RCT) in attempt to save the tooth followed by a crown or in some cases if it is too late for the treatment tooth extraction might be the last resort.
+At this point, the options to restore the tooth are most likely to perform the Root canal therapy (RCT) in attempt to save the tooth followed by a crown or in some cases if it is too late for the treatment, tooth extraction may be the last resort.

 How to prevent cavities?